Sanity Group

 Coffeeshops, social clubs, lounges, cannabis culture spots, genetics, and market-specific guides.

-Find the core layerStay3Hotels, boutique stays, apartments, design-led accommodation, and cannabis-friendly options where lawful.
+Find the core layerStay5Hotels, boutique stays, apartments, design-led accommodation, and cannabis-friendly options where lawful.

-Plan the baseEat3Cafes, brunch, restaurants, late-night food, hidden gems, and social dining spots.
+Plan the baseEat5Cafes, brunch, restaurants, late-night food, hidden gems, and social dining spots.

-Reset and refuelDoSoonGalleries, walks, spas, beaches, nightlife, architecture, shopping, wellness, and local experiences.
+Reset and refuelDo3Galleries, walks, spas, beaches, nightlife, architecture, shopping, wellness, and local experiences.

 Build the dayFind stays in Germany through the XRED EYEZ hotel layer.
 This is the Booking.com affiliate path for city guides, weekend routes, and premium travel plans.